yang123vc/qf/README.md

 ### Setup of Approval Framework Mails

-Mail support before and after approvals was not fully done so as to give room for any designs you might want to use in your mail.
+Mail support before and after approvals was not fully done so as to give room for any email platform and any designs you might want to use in your mail.

 To send mails notifying the approver of mails, set an ExtraCode for the document structure.
 Make sure you set the AfterCreateFn and the AfterDeleteFn.